KylieLAnglin/website/content/workflows.md

 I implement my Zettlekasten using Zettlr and Markdown files.
 Using Markdown files (rather than a notetaking software like Evernote) means that my notes can be opened on any computer using any software that reads plain text.
 Zettlr also works very nicely with Zotero (see [here](https://docs.zettlr.com/en/academic/citations/)).

 For reference, I've included a screenshot of an example note below.
 Each hyperlink (denoted in green) links to a related note held in the same folder.
-Zettle easily allows you to navigate those links in order to connect ideas.
+Zettlr easily allows you to navigate those links in order to connect ideas.
 You can also see tags (which help with search), citations (handled by Zotero), and note title with a permanent unique ID (so that notes can be edited without breaking any links to other notes - this is explained in depth in the Zettlr documentation).

 ![Example Note](/img/example_note.png)